mceld/lifepad/readme.md

 - Coppperhead - A pulsating ship
 - Loafer - Powered by bread
 - Weekender - A crab-like, pulsating ship
-- Sidewinder (5p3h1v0.1) - A ship that moves sideways
+- Sidewinder (5p3h1v0.1) - A rattlesnake-like ship

 ### Oscillators

 - Kok's galaxy - A small, realistic galaxy
 - Pulsar - A sun-like oscillator
 - Clock - Only looks like a timekeeper

+### Misc

+- Civilization - Growth and decay
+- Lexicon Puffer Train - Moves and creates gliders, leaves no debris
+- Glider Gun - Spits out gliders
+- John Conway - Tribute to the creator